diego-pasaye/diego-pasaye/README.md

 >[!note]
 > I don't use GitHub as my git server provider.
-I use [Tangled](https://tangled.org/diegopasaye.com) and I [host my own](https://git.diegopasaye.com).
+I use [Tangled.sh](https://tangled.org/diegopasaye.com).
 >
 > I only use GitHub for collaborative projects.

 Robotics Engineer.
 I enjoy my freedom.

-Learn more about me at: https://diegopasaye.com
+Learn more at [my website](https://diegopasaye.com).